City Observatory: Collective

 In 2009 the Astronomical Society of Edinburgh moved out of the City Observatory and the buildings reverted to the City of Edinburgh Council.
 The Council renovated Observatory House and the interior was restored by the Vivat Trust (a charity which aims to preserve old buildings) who let it as holiday accommodation.
 However Vivat went into liquidation in 2015.
-After being unoccupied for several years, in 2012 the Council started a programme to renovate the remaining buildings in partnership with visual arts charity Collective in a scheme designed by architectural firm Collective Architecture.
+After being unoccupied for several years, in 2012 the Council started a programme to renovate the remaining buildings in partnership with visual arts charity Collective in a scheme designed by Malcolm Fraser Architects and delivered onsite by Collective Architecture.
 In 2014, Collective relocated from their gallery in Cockburn Street, Edinburgh, opened an exhibition in the City Dome and received an award of £900,000 from Creative Scotland to further develop the site.
 After a £4.5 million development, in 2018 Collective re-opened the City Observatory site as Collective, a contemporary art centre and restaurant.
 New exhibition space the Hillside shows art by artists in Scotland who have never previously shown their work in a major exhibition while the restored City Dome is host to works by international artists.
 William Playfair's Observatory has been restored according to his surviving plans and the original Transit instrument is now on public display.
 Observatory House was given a £400,000 renovation in 2021 and was offered for short term lets by Collective.